Shielding effectiveness testing

-What is electromagnetic shielding and shielding effectiveness?
+What are electromagnetic shielding and shielding effectiveness?

 Electromagnetic radiation consists of coupled magnetic fields (H field) and electric fields (E field) components.
-For many purposes these magnetic and electric fields are required to be excluded or contained within an environment or area such as a shielded enclosure.
+For many purposes, these magnetic and electric fields are required to be excluded or contained within an environment or area such as a shielded enclosure.
 Effective Uses of Electromagnetic Shielding would include telecommunication equipment racks, MRI, EMC testing chambers as found at EMC Bayswater.

 Containment of RF electromagnetic radiation

 The containment aspect of why electromagnetic radiation is required to be shielded could be due to the generation of RF for testing purposes etc that could cause interference to nearby equipment and RF services.
-This can help to avoid interference with more sensitive equipment that maybe in the vicinity.
+This can help to avoid interference with more sensitive equipment that may be in the vicinity.

 Exclusion of RF electromagnetic radiation